 For mid-sized and larger businesses, as well as for government agencies working with a tight budget, there’s no room for inefficiency.
 Businesses may not think of their printing supplies as an area of waste – but they often are.
 By improving attention and efficiency in this area, organizations can save significant amounts of money – not to mention saving time standing around waiting for pages to print on older, slower printers.

 Managed print services include tools like HP Web Jetadmin.
 With a single tool you can install, configure, troubleshoot, and manage both HP and non-HP networked and PC‑connected print devices.
 It also includes advanced reporting tools so you gain better visibility into your printing usage and demands and make more effective business decisions.

 Leaner companies are more agile in competitive marketplaces and grow faster than their peers.
 Sometimes very small changes can create a very big impact.
 Completing a simple audit of printing equipment and maintaining appropriate supply levels can make a surprising difference in how a company operates.
 This can help reveal “hidden” assets that a company can then reallocate to more crucial tasks.

 The reason so many companies are looking to explore managed services is to free up time, regulate business costs, and improve overall business function.
-Like many managed services, managed print services can transform a low-priority office task that consumes time, resources, and budget into an expected and regular cost that can help your company get ahead.
+Like many managed services, MPS can transform a low-priority office task that consumes time, resources, and budget into an expected and regular cost that can help your company get ahead.

 When businesses are functioning efficiently and optimizing resources, they get ahead of the competition, grow faster, and increase their chances to succeed over time.